Handy Features

 Besides the diagram types listed above, Mermaid.js provides support for pie charts, gantt charts, user journeys, git graphs and requirement diagrams, all of which are not officially supported by Material for MkDocs.
 Those diagrams should still work as advertised by Mermaid.js, but we don't consider them a good choice, mostly as they don't work well on mobile.
 While all Mermaid.js features should work out-of-the-box, Material for MkDocs will currently only adjust the fonts and colors for flowcharts, sequence diagrams, class diagrams, state diagrams and entity relationship diagrams.

 Like an admonition but makes pages more readable by collapsing content.
+You can nest details, and choose to display them open or closed.
 Documentation here and also explained in the detail below.

 Psst: Click To Expand

-You can have it be open by default, too.
-(Add a + after the opening ?+?+?).
-The following "detail" was set in the Markdown to display opened up.
+Details are by default closed.
+You can have it rendered to be open -- users can collapse it, if they wish, for example to hide that info after they've read it.
+The following "detail" was set in the Markdown to display as already opened up.

 Syntax to use

-Another detail can be nested inside by adding another blank line and another detail header line and content block.
-But this header line needs to start with the word "multiple" So ??? multiple class "Title"
+Another detail can be nested inside the first by adding another blank line, another detail header line and its content block.
+But this header line needs to include the class_keyword "multiple".

-You can probably include code blocks inside of details like you can with admonitions.
+You can probably include code blocks inside of detail blocks like you can with admonitions.

 Frontmatter (in document files)¶